japhir/stratPlot/README.md

 nice formatting (H<sub>2</sub>O m<sup>-2</sup> μM).

-You can also provide `var` with a matrix or dataframe with the variables of interst.
+You can also provide `var` with a matrix or dataframe with the variables of interest.
 The function tries to automatically find a column with `depth` or `age` information and use that to plot the other variables.
 You can also specify it with `depthcol`.
 They can be added to a single plot with `oneplot = TRUE`, can be stacked with `stacked = TRUE` (useful for cumulative sum plots) or each create a new plot (default).
-The function also tries to figure out whether it should use "Age (Ma)" or "Age (ka)" based on the age variable.
+The function also tries to figure out whether it should use `"Age (Ma)"` or `"Age (ka)"` based on the age variable.

 When you create multiple plots, make sure there is room for the plots (via `par(mfrow = c(1,5))` for example). `xlab` and `ylab` can now also be entered as